Bloomca/veles/README.md

 Create Veles tree.
 Accepts strings for regular valid HTML elements (like `div`, `span`, etc) and functions which are expected to return another Veles tree from `createElement`.

 > [!NOTE]
-> JSX should be almost fully supported as long as you specify `Veles.createElement` pragma (no `Fragment` support at the moment)
+> JSX should be almost fully supported as long as you specify `Veles.createElement` pragma

 ```js
 import { createElement } from "veles";